Privacy and Terms

 People who contact us via Social Media

-Any interactions with us via Social Media are subject to the Privacy Notice of the site use.
-If you send us a direct or private message via social media, it will be processed in accordance with section 1 of the table above and retained in line with the SYMCA retention schedule.
+Any interactions with us via Social Media are subject to the Privacy Notice of the site/application used.
+If you send us a direct or private message via social media, it will be processed in accordance with section 1 of the table below and retained in line with the SYMCA Retention Schedule.

 Your rights and your personal data